Unified Gaussian Primitives for Scene Representation and Rendering: Results and Discussion

-\paragraph{Re-rendering the Original 3DGS Scenes} The original 3DGS scenes are radiance fields and therefore cannot simulate light transport.
+For real-world scenes, our method cannot simulate light transport without ground truth 3D information.
 Nonetheless, we demonstrate compatibility by performing an empirical conversion as described in \autoref{sec:data_acquisition}.
-The converted scenes can then be rendered under arbitrary lighting conditions, as demonstrated in \autoref{fig:gs_lit}\footnote[2]{We refrain from using the term ``relighting'' because technically our representation does not have fixed lighting baked in.}.
-Both the \emph{Garden} and the \emph{Stump} scenes are rendered with new area lights and environment lights, producing plausible lighting and soft shadows.
+The converted scenes can then be rendered under arbitrary lighting conditions, as demonstrated in \autoref{fig:gs_lit}.
+Both the \emph{Garden} and the \emph{Stump} scenes created from the Mip-NeRF 360 dataset are rendered with new area lights and environment lights, producing plausible lighting and soft shadows.
 Additional rendering sequences are provided in the supplemental video.

+\paragraph{Radiance Fields} We provide more implementation details of our radiance field reconstruction.
+Other than losses and initialization (\autoref{sec:radiance_field}), our optimization scheme is overall similar to that of 3DGS.
+Following EDGS~\citep{kotovenko2025edgs}, we no longer perform densification during optimization, but only pruning.
+We employ the Adam optimizer~\citep{kingma2014adam} and train on one randomized view per iteration.
+Learning rates follow those of 3DGS training, with the exception of the magnitude parameter, for which we use a smaller value of $0.005$.
+The blending $\beta$ term (\autoref{eq:rf_full_loss}) is linearly annealed from $0$ to $1$ over the first 2000 iterations.
+We note that hyperparameters were kept constant across all scenes without per-scene tuning, which may offer opportunities for further quality improvements.

+In \autoref{fig:rf_compare} and \autoref{table:rf_quality}, we show our results of radiance field reconstruction and compare our approach with representative previous works~\citep{muller2022instant, kerbl20233d}.
+Overall, our reconstruction quality edges out Instant-NGP, but trails 3DGS by approximately 0.5-3 dB in PSNR.
+While the quality is slightly behind the state of the art, our method still brings advantages as a ray tracing framework even when specialized to radiance field rendering, including accurate ordering and support for arbitrary camera models.
+These benefits have been extensively discussed in prior works~\citep{moenne20243d,tog/CondorSBBGDJ25}.

+Note that to match our straightforward implementation, we have disabled the view-dependent emission capability (spherical harmonics coefficients or directional encodings, respectively) of previous works.
+This explains why our measurements of previous works are worse than what was reported originally.
+This is orthogonal to our discussion because view-dependent emission is shown to benefit different radiance field methods in the same way (e.g. improving highlights and glossy reflections).
+Our conclusion on quality comparison remains the same.

+\citet{tog/CondorSBBGDJ25} reported a PSNR of 32.11 dB and an SSIM score of 0.957 on the NeRF Blender dataset \emph{with} spherical harmonics.
+Unfortunately, we were not able to adapt their code release to a view-independent configuration for direct comparison.
+Nevertheless, considering the extra quality boost from spherical harmonics, we believe it is reasonable to conclude that our method and theirs achieve similar quality under equivalent assumptions.
+We also note that their optimization requires a warm start from existing 3DGS training, which makes their optimization overall an easier problem.